 From the point of view of the advancement of mankind, this was forbidden to sacrifice a human being.
 Our ancient tradition had taught this forbidden practice and to the nations around us, who were in the habit of sacrificing human beings to their gods, and so the nation of Israel and the nation of the Arabs contributed to the advancement of mankind and so do we continue to contribute to human culture until this day.

 I bless the President of Egypt and his coming to our country and to his participation in this meeting of the Knesset.

 The time of the flight between Cairo and Jerusalem is short.
 But the distance between them was, until yesterday, quite large.

 President Sadat passed this great distance with courage, heartfelt courage.
-We, the Jews, know how to appreciate this courage of heart and to know how to assess it with our guest.
-For with a courageous heart we were created and with a courageous heart we will live.
+We, the Jews, know how to appreciate this courage of heart and to know how to assess it with our guests.
+For with a courageous heart we were created and with a courageous heart, we will live.